 iOS: iPhone 12 Pro Max

 Table 1 shows the average decoding speed of Ali266 and VTM-11.0.
 For Ali266, decoding speed is shown for both platforms; for VTM-11.0, Android platform was used to collect the speed data.
 As shown, on Huawei P40, compared to VTM-11.0, Ali266 in single thread mode achieves 3.5x decoding speed-up.
-Using 8 threads, the average decoding speed of Ali266 on both platforms exceeds 30fps.
+Using 8 threads on Huawei P40 and 6 threads on iPhone 12 Pro Max, the average decoding speed of Ali266 on both platforms exceeds 30fps for 4K content.

 Coded bit rates vary significantly depending on the content (resolution, frame rate, motion, spatial complexity, etc) and the QP.
 And coded bit rates directly affect decoding speed.
 For this reason, a more detailed xls is provided as an attachment to this contribution.
-From the data in the accompanying xls, it is shown that Ali266 can achieve real-time decoding on both platforms for coded bit rates up to 7 Mbps for the 4K sequences in class A. The most complex 4K sequence seems to be ParkRunning, for which the coded bit rate is as high as 96.66 Mbps at QP 22.
-For this worst case data point, Ali266 achieves 17 fps on Huawei P40 and 16 fps on iPhone 12 Pro Max.
-For 1080p sequences in class B, Ali266 comfortably achieves real-time decoding for most cases using only 2 threads; in the worst case 4 threads are needed to achieve real-time decoding for BQTerrace, 60 fps at QP 22.
+From the data in the accompanying xls, it is shown that Ali266’s decoding speed can achieve 30fps on both platforms for coded bit rates up to 7 Mbps for the 4K sequences in class A. The most complex 4K sequence seems to be ParkRunning, for which the coded bit rate is as high as 96.66 Mbps at QP 22.
+For this worst case data point, Ali266 achieves 17 fps on Huawei P40 and 22 fps on iPhone 12 Pro Max.
+For 1080p sequences in class B, Ali266 comfortably achieves real-time decoding for all cases using only 2 threads on iOS and 4 threads on Android.

+In version 2 of this document, the iPhone 12 Pro Max speed was updated.
+The speed data in version 1 was measured when excessive CPU throttling (a.k.a. dynamic frequency scaling) was inadvertently triggered by running the decoder for a long time at maximum speed.
+The updated decoding speed without excessive CPU throttling is considered more indicative of Ali266’s decoding speed capability.